Towards the Generalization of Contrastive Self-Supervised Learning: Generalization Guarantee of Contrastive SSL

-\begin{lemma}[restate=LemmaOne,name=] For a $(\sigma,\delta)$-augmentation with main part $C_k^0$ of each class $C_k$, if all samples belonging to $(C_1^0\cup \dots \cup C_K^0) \cap \S$ can be correctly classified by a classifier $G$, then its classification error rate $\Err(G)$ is upper bounded by $(1-\sigma) + \R$. \end{lemma} The above lemma presents a simple sufficient condition to guarantee the generalization ability on downstream tasks.
-Based on it, we will further explore 1) when samples in $(C_1^0\cup \dots \cup C_K^0) \cap \S$ can be all correctly classified by the NN classifier, and 2) the upper bound of $\R$.
-We will tackle the first one below, and leave the second one in Section~\ref{subsec: upper bound R}.
+\begin{lemma}[restate=LemmaOne,name=] For a $(\sigma,\delta)$-augmentation with main part $C_k^0$ of each class $C_k$, if all samples belonging to $(C_1^0\cup \dots \cup C_K^0) \cap \S$ can be correctly classified by a classifier $G$, then its classification error rate $\Err(G)$ is upper bounded by $(1-\sigma) + \R$. \end{lemma} The proof is deferred to the appendix.
+The above lemma presents a simple sufficient condition to guarantee the generalization ability on downstream tasks.
+Based on it, we need to further explore when samples in $(C_1^0\cup \dots \cup C_K^0) \cap \S$ can be all correctly classified by the NN classifier.